minhtnq-acbs-com-vn/microservices-test/README.md

 # NOTE

-- Price service is on port 10000
+- Price service is on port 10000 and also the special day is 20 which have higher price than other days
 - Book service is on port 11000
 - Helper service is on port 12000
 - All proto files are in the proto folder which is located in the root project directory